A Company Has 50 Employees

 3. Scaling Operations and Resources:

-• Financial Planning: Develop a robust financial plan to ensure sufficient resources to support growth and expansion.
+• Financial Planning: Develop a strong financial plan to ensure sufficient resources to support growth and expansion.
 This includes securing funding, managing cash flow, and controlling expenses.

-• Recruitment and Onboarding: Develop a robust recruitment and onboarding process to attract and retain top talent.
+• Recruitment and Onboarding: Develop a solid recruitment and onboarding process to attract and retain top talent.
 This includes competitive compensation, thorough background checks, and comprehensive training programs.

 • Technology Infrastructure: Invest in the necessary technology infrastructure to support the growing workforce and operational needs.